30+ Photos to Take Before Your Due Date (Maternity Photoshoot ideas!)

 Most of my iPhone photos need some sort of cropping and color editing.

 My favorite tool to use for this kind of editing is Snapseed (free!!).
-My goal when editing photos is to make them bright, airy and vibrant.
-I manily work within the “tune image” setting.
-Here are some of my go to adjustments:
+My goal when editing photos is to make them bright, airy, and vibrant.
+I mainly work within the “tune image” setting.
+Here are some of my go-to adjustments:

 - Increase Brightness